-The ESF Tunnel construction is fundamentally faced with attempting to build a completed tunnel as it goes with the full, permanent utilities brought in behind the TBM trailing gear.
-"Permanent" in this case means several years (on the order of 15 years) of ESF Tunnel use for site investigations including in-situ testing.
-Even though this is not to be a public transportation tunnel, the ESF Tunnel has substantial ventilation, water supply, waste water discharge, compressed air, instrumentation and controls, and electrical systems to support ESF Tunnel testing activities that will start during tunneling and continue for some time after tunneling is completed.
-All of these utilities greatly exceed the requirements, or are not needed at all in the case of instrumentation and controls for tunneling.
-Typical utilities are shown in Figure 6.
+ESF construction is faced with the situation of using the tunnel as it is being built, much as in a mining situation.
+In general fewer and more expediently constructed utilities are required for construction in comparison to longer term operational needs.
+Typical utilities for ESF operation of up to about 15 years are shown in Fig. 6.
+Even though this is not to be a public transportation tunnel, the ESF has substantial ventilation, water supply, waste water discharge, compressed air, instrumentation and controls, and electrical systems to support ESF testing activities that will start during tunneling and continue for some time after tunneling is completed.
+All of these utilities greatly exceed the requirements, or are not needed at all in the case of instrumentation and controls, for tunneling.